Professor and Chair

-Justin Remais is Associate Professor and Head of Environmental Health Sciences at UC Berkeley.
+Justin Remais is Professor and Chair of the Division of Environmental Health Sciences at UC Berkeley.
 His research advances methods for estimating the dynamics and spread of infectious diseases in changing environments, such as those associated with rapid urbanization, industrialization, changes in water resources, and an increasingly variable climate.

 - PhD – Environmental Health Sciences, University of California, Berkeley

 - MS – Civil and Environmental Engineering, University of California, Berkeley